-Lithuanian court took the side of Belarusian soldier
+Lithuanian court took the side of Belarusian soldier24

 Vilnius Regional Administrative Court has referred Stepan Zaharchenko's case back for reconsideration.